lichess-org/lila/mongodb.md

 -----------

 For some reason I'm seeing a lot more slow queries (my threshold is set to 30ms) than with mongodb 2.0.
 Especially on updates, and even when the document was not moved.

+Also, and I don't think it has been documented yet, the format of `serverStatus` output has changed.

+Besides that it's all good, and I'm looking forward trying the aggregation framework!

+---

+Thanks for reading and happy coding.